lelkin/ART_Contrasts_Analysis/data_analysis.md

 ===================

-So, we started by saying that we can’t use the original ART to conduct multifactor contrasts, but we’ve got to back that up with some data.
+So, we started by saying that we can’t use the original ART to conduct multifactor contrasts, but we have to back that up with some data.
 We used the original ART to conduct contrasts on our 72,000 synthetic data sets and illustrate the results here.
 We also compare it to ART-C.